Table of Contents

-- Sokha Beach Resort, Sihanoukville, here guests can make use of the private beach while staying in comfortable rustic style rooms.
-The hotel is perfect for bringing the family and there is a multitude of organised activities for everyone.
+- Sokha Beach Resort, Sihanoukville, here guests can make use of the private beach while staying in comfortable rustic-style rooms.
+The hotel is in the perfect area of Sihanoukville for bringing the family and there is a multitude of organised activities for everyone.

 - Boutique Kampot Hotel, Kampot, this hotel is located in the centre of the city granting access to the busy city life with much to explore.
 Accommodations are excellent and no guest shall be missing anything in terms of services such as free Wi-Fi and taxi.

 - Delux Villa, Battambang, have this comfortable hotel as your base when exploring the different historical sites located in the vicinity of the hotel.